 CWS Harrisonburg’s 6th Annual Photo Show

 Refuge in the Valley: Portraits of Hope introduces the Shenandoah Valley community to some of our refugee neighbors through beautiful introspective portraits.
 Please Join us for an evening of community, music, refreshments, and learning about how these families fit into the bigger picture of immigration in the Valley.
-Portraits of Hope is presented by Church World Service and the Virginia Foundation for the Humanities, and photographed by Ernie Didot, Amelia Schmid, and Howard Zehr.
+Portraits of Hope is presented by Church World Service and the Virginia Foundation for the Humanities, and photographed by Ernie Didot, Amelia Eliza, and Howard Zehr.

 Opening Night Reception will be held August 4th from 5-8pm at the 292 N. Gallery.
 View photos on opening night, or Saturdays in August from 11am-2pm.

 Location: 292 North Liberty St. Harrisonburg VA

 For more information about this event, contact email@example.com or 540-217-4600.

 Join CWS staff and humanities scholars Jennifer Byrne and Lisa Porter for a conversation about what it means to be a refugee in America and in the Shenandoah Valley.
 What pushes families to flee, and what are the challenges they must navigate before and after their arrival?
 What strengths do they bring with them, and how do they fit into their communities and into the broader context of immigration to the US?
 Join us to listen, learn, ask questions, and view the hopeful portraits of local refugees on display in the gallery.
 This conversation is a follow up event to our photography exhibition.
 It will be held from 6:30-8:30pm on Friday, August 25th in the 292 N. Gallery on N. Liberty St.

 These beautiful portraits were capture by three local photographers: Ernie Didot, Amelia Schmid, and Howard Zehr.
 CWS is grateful for their time and talent that went into making this show happen.